 I originally created this website when certain selective schools were “consulting” on their admissions without actually notifying anyone.
 That raised awareness as well as 600 signatures asking them to admit more local children.
 The website has since morphed into a personal blog on education and mainly selection.
 I have been collaborating with Comprehensive Futures for some time providing them with statistical information and analysis which is regularly quoted in the press.

-I’ve been drawing cartoons since 23 June 2016 which can be found on my twitter feed.
+I’ve been drawing cartoons since about 23 June 2016 which I’ve put on another blog Surviving #Brexshit and other cartoons.
 “Warning!
 I’ve got a pen and I’m not afraid to use it!!”